munificent/craftinginterpreters/book/closures.md

 closure();
 ```

-But if you run it right now... who knows what it does.
+But if you run it right now... who knows what it does?
 At runtime, it will end
 up reading from a stack slot that longer contains the closed-over variable.
 Like
 I've mention a few times, the crux of the issue is that variables in closures
 don't have stack semantics.
 That means we've got to hoist them off the stack